- Home

 If your family comes with you:

-For your convenience, we have compiled the most important information regarding traveling to Germany and HSBI's campuses.
-In addition, here are maps of all campuses and a map with barrier-free entrances to HSBI's main building.
+For your convenience, we have compiled the most important travel information for your arrival in Germany and at HSBI.
+You will also find maps of all HSBI campuses and a map showing barrier-free entrances to the main building.

 If you stay in Germany for more than 90 days, you must register at the registration office of your city within 14 days of your arrival.
 For this, your address and other personal and family information is collected.
 If you come to Germany with your family, all family members must come to this appointment.
 Registration is free of charge.